 Healixa Inc. Appoints Former Acting Secretary of Defense of The United States Christopher C. Miller to Its Advisory Board

-Healixa Further Strengthens Advisory Board in Preparation for Uplist to a Senior Exchange and Commercial Launch of Global Aquaduct™ Atmospheric Water Harvesting Technology

-/EIN News/ -- New York, NY, Dec.
-01, 2022 (GLOBE NEWSWIRE) -- Healixa, Inc. (OTC: EMOR) ("Healixa," or the "Company"), a technology company focusing on building and acquiring innovative and disruptive technologies in the health-tech, clean water, and green-tech industries, today announced the continued expansion of its advisory board with the appointment of Christopher C. Miller, the former Acting Secretary of Defense of the United States.
+New York, NY, Dec.
+01, 2022 (GLOBE NEWSWIRE) -- Healixa, Inc. EMOR ("Healixa," or the "Company"), a technology company focusing on building and acquiring innovative and disruptive technologies in the health-tech, clean water, and green-tech industries, today announced the continued expansion of its advisory board with the appointment of Christopher C. Miller, the former Acting Secretary of Defense of the United States.

 "Mr. Miller brings a wealth of experience to Healixa that provides immense value as we move into the commercialization phase for our game-changing Global Aquaduct™ atmospheric water harvesting technology," commented Ian Parker, Chairman and CEO of Healixa.
 "As we prepare Healixa to move to the next level in the public markets it is important that we continue to add diverse expertise and insight to our team.
 Chris' relationships and experience in government, defense, and national security will be extremely helpful to our Company's growth and development."